9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-13/lesson.md

 <note>![slides-define2](./images/slides-define2.png)</note>

-- [ ] **Popcorn:** Pop around the room to different students asking them if each statement is a boolean statement or not.
+- [ ] **Popcorn:** Students hold up Boolean or Not Boolean cards to respond to questions.
+Pop around the room to different students asking them to explain if each statement is a boolean statement or not.
 It is important to have them say the word “boolean” to cement the term.

 <iconp type="question"> Is this a boolean statement or not?
 If you’re not sure, try to answer true/false first.</iconp>